ikr/ikr.su/resume_content.md

 In the last two years I did the research work at the chair of programming.
 My qualification work subject was “Forming the object-oriented data structures tailor-made for the search tasks”.
-In essence that was a rather simplistic exploration of how one would go about building an object-oriented database.
+In essence that was a rather simplistic exploration of how one would go about building an **object-oriented database**.

 ### 2001—2003

 I continued at NSU, the same department and chair, and obtained a **Master's degree**, again **with honors**; however, the grades weren't that maxed-out anymore, as I already had in parallel a full-time job.
-My master's thesis subject was: “Effective RDBMS usage in an object-oriented application”.
-Regarding the curriculum, it was more of the computer science-related courses than during the bachelor's program.
+My master's thesis subject was: “Effective RDBMS usage in an object-oriented application” — exploration on the topic of **object-relational mapping**.
+Regarding the curriculum, it was more of the **computer science**-related courses than during the bachelor's program.

 Reference: [Dr. Prof. Alexander Marchuk](http://db.iis.nsk.su/structure/personpage.asp?PersonID=54&lang=eng)